 20. Faces (Ages 9–14)

 Faces helps kids understand how people in other countries and cultures live.
 Each issue focuses on a different culture—from Jordan to the emerging Asian states—including stories about daily life, folk tales, history, and traditions of the people and places.

 Started by a mom of twin preteen girls, this magazine aims to inspire girls to be their authentic, resilient, empowered selves.

 A classic choice!
 Cricket features stories, poems, puzzles, recipes, and science and nature articles.

-23. The Week Junior, ages 9–14
+23. The Week Junior (Ages 9–14)

 Want more articles like this?
-Make sure to subscribe to our newsletters!
+Be sure to subscribe to our newsletters!